techiworld/techiworld.github.io/PCPL-electro.md

 </code>
 </pre>

-`fixed` is a variable that stores maximum digit number for transaction.
-Here I choose that as 5 so that we can do maximum transaction of ₹99999. `count` is the variable increments after each detection of each key press. `budget, count and fixed` are the variables used to convert each digits entered via key press into single number. `budget_enter` is an _indicator_ used to indicate whether 5 times key press occurred or not.
+`fixed` is a variable that stores maximum digit that can be used for transaction.
+Here I choose that as 5 so that we can do maximum transaction of ₹99999. `count` is the variable increments after each detection of each key press. `budget, count and fixed` are the variables used to convert each digits entered via key press into single number. `budget_enter` is a boolean variable used as an  _indicator_  to identify whether 5 times key press occurred or not.

 <pre class="line-numbers" data-start="35">
 <code class="language-python">